TYPO3-Solr/ext-solr/Documentation/Configuration/Reference/TxSolrSearch.rst

 :Type: String
 :TS Path: plugin.tx_solr.search.grouping.[groupName].field
 :Default: empty
-:Since: 1.0
+:Since: 12.0

-Defines the solr field where a group should be build on.
+Defines the Solr field where a group should be build on.

 Note: Use either field or queries no mix.
 Groups with field are field groups, groups with queries are query groups.